Giancarlo Stanton Player Props: Yankees vs. Orioles

 Giancarlo Stanton At The Plate

-- Stanton is batting .195 with five doubles, seven home runs and nine walks.
+- Stanton is hitting .205 with six doubles, seven home runs and nine walks.

-- Stanton has reached base via a hit in 21 games this season (of 35 played), and had multiple hits in four of those games.
+- In 61.1% of his games this season (22 of 36), Stanton has picked up at least one hit, and in five of those games (13.9%) he recorded at least two.

-- Stanton has picked up an RBI in 37.1% of his games this season, with more than one RBI in 14.3% of his games.
-He has also produced three or more runs in one contest.
+- Stanton has driven home a run in 13 games this season (36.1%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.